ToniRose92/Decoding-the-Influence-of-Movie-Reviews/README.md

-# Decoding the Influence of Movie Reviews
+# Decoding the Influence of Movie Reviews on Revenue

 ## Project Overview
-This project explores how the sentiment and content of movie reviews influence the future success of actors and directors.
-Using Natural Language Processing (NLP) and sentiment analysis techniques, I analyzed public reviews to determine how mentions of actors and directors affect their future projects’ box office performance and audience reception.
+This project explores how the sentiment of movie reviews impacts the success of future films for directors and actors.
+Using **Natural Language Processing (NLP)**, **sentiment analysis**, and various statistical techniques, we analyze the relationship between review sentiments and box office performance.
+This research provides insights into how reviews can drive success in the entertainment industry, helping organizations understand the role of public perception in future projects.

+## Research Question
+**How do mentions of actors and directors in movie reviews, along with the sentiment expressed, influence their future projects' revenue and success metrics?**

-## Technologies & Tools Used
+## Tools & Technologies Used
 - **Programming Languages**: Python
-- **Libraries**: Pandas, Scikit-learn, Matplotlib, Seaborn, NLP libraries
+- **Libraries**: Pandas, Scikit-learn, NLTK (NLP), Matplotlib, Seaborn
+- **Statistical Models**: Mann-Whitney U Test, Spearman’s Rank Correlation, Generalized Linear Models (GLM), Mixed-Effects Models, Cohen's d Effect Size
-- **Data Sources**: Rotten Tomatoes, Metacritic, IMDb
+- **Data Sources**: Publicly available movie-related datasets from Kaggle
-- **Other Tools**: Jupyter Notebooks
+- **Visualization**: Scatter plots, bar charts, heatmaps, and time-series graphs

 ## Methodology
-1. **Data Collection & Cleaning**: Extracted review data from multiple sources and performed thorough data cleaning.
+1. **Data Collection & Preparation**:
+   - Data was sourced from multiple publicly available datasets on Kaggle, focusing on movie reviews, revenue, and other success metrics.
+   - Data cleaning and merging were performed using Python, with extensive preprocessing steps to address missing or inconsistent data.

-2. **Sentiment Analysis**: Used NLP techniques to classify the sentiment of reviews.
+2. **Sentiment Analysis**:
-3. **Impact Analysis**: Assessed the relationship between review sentiment and box office success.
+   - Reviews were tokenized, and sentiment scores were assigned using NLP libraries.
+These scores were aggregated for both actors and directors across multiple projects.

+3. **Statistical Testing**:
+   - The relationship between sentiment scores and revenue was evaluated using statistical tests, including Mann-Whitney U Tests and Spearman’s Rank Correlation.
+   - **Generalized Linear Models (GLMs)** were applied to assess how much of the variance in revenue can be explained by sentiment and review volume.
+   - **Mixed-Effects Models** were used to account for random effects between actors and directors.

-## Key Findings
+## Key Insights
-- Positive sentiment in reviews significantly correlates with an increase in box office revenue for directors.
+- **Positive Sentiment Boosts Revenue**: Positive reviews were found to have a statistically significant impact on revenue for both actors and directors, with large effect sizes.
-- Neutral sentiment had a surprisingly positive impact on actors' revenue.
+- **Neutral Sentiment Matters**: Neutral sentiment had a borderline but notable impact, particularly for actors.
-- Further analysis showed that certain genres were more influenced by reviews than others.
+- **Review Count is Critical**: The number of reviews was consistently a significant predictor of future success.

+## Challenges & Learnings
+- The project involved complex data cleaning and merging processes, which were more challenging than anticipated.
+Iterative approaches were used to ensure data quality.
+- Low R-squared values in GLM models suggest that other factors beyond review sentiment may also play a role in determining revenue, which could be a focus for future research.

+## Visualizations
+Key visualizations include scatter plots showing the correlation between sentiment and revenue, as well as bar charts demonstrating effect sizes for actors and directors.
+These can be viewed in the **notebooks** or **visualizations** section of the repository.

 ## How to Run
 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the Jupyter notebook for analysis.
+3. Open the Jupyter notebook to run the analysis.

-## Key Takeaways

-### Conclusions Drawn
-The conclusions from the analysis are multi-layered and insightful.
-Positive sentiments in reviews were found to have a statistically significant positive impact on revenue for both actors and directors.

-### Effective Storytelling Through Tools and Graphical Representations
-For effective storytelling, sophisticated tools like Generalized Linear Models (GLMs) and Mixed-Effects models were used.
-These tools were instrumental in providing a nuanced understanding of the complex relationships at play.

-### Recommendations Based on Findings
-Based on the analysis, two key recommendations are provided for encouraging positive reviews and for future research focus.

-## Contact
+## Conclusion
-Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/tonirgaray/) for collaboration or questions.
+The analysis shows a strong relationship between positive sentiment in movie reviews and box office success, highlighting the importance of public perception in the entertainment industry.
+While reviews explain some of the variance in revenue, future research should investigate additional factors that contribute to a film's financial success.

+---

 ### Timeline
 The project follows the CRISP-DM methodology and is planned over 6 weeks, with milestones ranging from business understanding to deployment.

 ### Ethical Considerations
 All sources used will be properly cited and referenced, adhering to ethical guidelines for academic and professional work.

-### Communication
-The final report will be presented in a professional format suitable for academic or industry audiences, with clear writing and logical organization.

 ## Appendices